mokshit03/springboot_restful_webservices/README.md

 - MySQL Installation Verification:
 - - Verification : 'mysql --version' [Returns instaled vesrion - Check MySQL version is above 8.0.35]

-### 2.2 Set-up Steps -
+### 2.2 Set-Up Steps -

 1. UNZIP THE FILE -
 Unzip the file (TargetApplication.zip) in your local system by running the below commands:
 - Install unzip (if not already installed):
-#### COMMAND: sudo apt install unzip
+##### COMMAND: sudo apt install unzip
 - Unzip the file:
-#### COMMAND: unzip filename.zip
+##### COMMAND: unzip filename.zip

 1. KEEP ALL THE FILES IN ONE FOLDER -
-You will find: (application.properties, TargetApp.Jar, file.csv, superadmin.sql, README.md & HELP.md files)
-Keep all of the above mentioned files in a single folder
+- You will find: (application.properties, TargetApp.Jar, file.csv, superadmin.sql, README.md & HELP.md files) Keep all of the above mentioned files in a single folder

 2. MODIFY 'application.properties' file -
 - [spring.datasource.username] = {replace_with_your_username}